google/osdfir-infrastructure/README.md

 Currently, OSDFIR Infrastructure supports the deployment and integration of the following tools:

+* [dfTimewolf](https://github.com/log2timeline/dftimewolf) for orchestrating forensic collection, processing and data export, helping pass data between tools using recipes (e.g. importing processed Plaso files from Turbinia into Timesketch)
+* [Timesketch](https://github.com/google/timesketch) for collaborative forensic timeline analysis featuring analyzers to help identitify patterns in data, support for Plaso, JSONL, or CSV file imports, and built-in integrations to tools such as:
+  * [DFIQ](https://dfiq.org/) for digital forensics investigative questions and the approaches to answering them
+  * [Sigma](https://github.com/SigmaHQ/sigma) for detection and hunting rules to run across timelines
+  * [Unfurl](https://github.com/obsidianforensics/unfurl) for graph analysis of URLs
 * [Turbinia](https://github.com/google/turbinia) for automating processing of forensic evidence at scale helping find prevelant badness and includes built-in integrations to many tools such as:
-  * [Plaso](https://github.com/log2timeline/plaso) (and related projects such as dfVFS, libyal) for extracting data from a variety of sources into a correlated super timeline
   * [Container Explorer](https://github.com/google/container-explorer) for container level processing
   * [Docker Explorer](https://github.com/google/docker-explorer) for docker container level processing
   * [Fraken](https://github.com/google/turbinia/tree/master/tools/fraken) for multi-threaded yara scanning
   * [Libcloudforensics](https://github.com/google/cloud-forensics-utils/) for mounting evidence from cloud platforms
-* [Timesketch](https://github.com/google/timesketch) for collaborative forensic timeline analysis with built-in analyzers to help identitify patterns in data and supports Plaso, JSONL, or CSV file imports
-* [dfTimewolf](https://github.com/log2timeline/dftimewolf) for orchestrating forensic collection, processing and data export, helping pass data between tools
+  * [Plaso](https://github.com/log2timeline/plaso) (and related projects such as dfVFS, libyal) for extracting data from a variety of sources into a correlated super timeline

 These tools can be used independently as well by following the documentation on the tool's repository or by installing a tool specific Helm chart which includes any built-in integrations.

 ## Installing the Charts

 To get started, ensure you have [Helm](https://helm.sh) installed and are authenticated to your Kubernetes cluster.
+> **IMPORTANT**: Helm charts are currently undergoing compatibility testing for AWS and Azure

 Once complete, add the repo containing the Helm charts as follows: